sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 # Introduction

+Statistics are the foundations of Data Analysis.
+Understanding the key concepts in statistics is essential to be an effective Data Scientist.

+We will have several posts to cover important concepts in Statistical Inference.

+Statistical Inference is defined as the  the process of deducing properties of an underlying distribution by analysis of data.

 Several tools are key to the use of statistical inference.
 Recognizing them helps us to have a holistic view of Statistics.